jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 x²
 ```

-To force JuMP to treat `f` as a user-defined function and not trace it, register
+To force JuMP to treat `f` as a user-defined operator and not trace it, register
 the function using [`register_nonlinear_operator`](@ref) and define a new method
 which manually creates a [`NonlinearExpr`](@ref):
 ```jldoctest nonlinear_invalid_redefinition